BrunoTeixeira1996/waiw/README.md

 - [] Create movie/<movie_id> page (https://i.imgur.com/O6GyAM4.png)
   - When press movie image in `movies` endpoint navigate to this page `movie/<movie_id>`
-- [] Connect with go into db
-- [] Visualize data from db in website
 - [] Create `uploadmovie` endpoint to upload a movie
   - Create a form and upload to db
   - The image will be saved in a `images` folder with a random generated name and that name will be saved in the database